-BIPOLAR AND SUBSTANCE ABUSE
+BIPOLAR AND ADDICTION

 Bipolar disorder is a common mental health issue characterized by extreme changes in mood with no apparent cause.
 The National Institute of Mental Health reports that nearly six million American adults suffer from bipolar.
 The organization also estimates that bipolar disorder results in 9.2 years reduction in expected life span, and as many as one in five patients with bipolar disorder completes suicide.
 For each one of these unfortunate millions, it can be a daily struggle to live, work and form healthy relationships.
 According to the World Health Organization, bipolar disorder is the sixth leading cause global disability.
 Sufferers of bipolar disorder are also at heightened risk for substance abuse and chemical dependency.